watty62/100-days-of-code/log.md

 I've reversed sorted by date order the log below.
 I've also adopted ISO8601 date formats for consistency.

+### Day 12: 2017-Jan-13

+**Today's Progress** Back to the main project.
+Noticed that the rail company had published new performance reports; this one for period 10 of 2016-17.
+I ran the scraper - and it crashed.
+After some investigation I spotted that they had changed the file naming convention to now use underscores instead of dashes.
+Created the logic to deal with that - now [scraper_v1.3.py](https://github.com/watty62/SRPPM/scraper_v1.3.py) That change followed last month's change to the PDF to introduce a blank column in the middle of the table of data for individual stations.
+I guess this shows how scraping is always a game of catch-up

+**Thoughts** Good to have three complete (4-week) periods of data built up now.

 ### Day 11: 2017-Jan-12

 **Today's Progress** Struck by the difference in tone of the speeches of presidents Obama and Trump as reported on last night's news I decided to do a very quick bit of frequency analysis tonight.
 You can find the code in this new [repo](https://github.com/watty62/pres_speeches)